13bMetaWealth/solana-wallet-scanner/README.md

 1. Click the extension icon
 2. Enter a Solana wallet address (44 characters)
 3. Click "Scan Wallet"
-4. View tokens and NFTs
+4. View tokens, NFTs, and recent transactions
+5. Click on any transaction to view details on Solscan

 ## Technical Details